Crustless miniature quiche bianco

 Cook Time → 15 min

-3. For best results, buy block Swiss cheese and shred it yourself.
+4. Shred block of Swiss cheese and set aside.
 Avoid pre-shredded bagged cheese.

-5. In a medium bowl (preferably a batter bowl with pouring spout), add the cornstarch or flour and about ½ C heavy whipping cream.
+6. In a medium bowl (preferably a batter bowl with pouring spout), add the cornstarch or flour and about ½ C heavy whipping cream.
 Whisk until smooth.
 Add a few dashes of hot sauce (optional) and the eggs.
 Whisk until smooth.
 Gradually add remaining cream and whisk until no lumps remain.
-Carefully pour egg mixture into the tart pans.
+Carefully pour egg mixture into the tart pans or use a large turkey baster to transfer liquid.
 Do not overfill.

 No one has liked this recipe.